Subscribe to updates

 Summary

-The Crime, Environment and Transport Scrutiny Commission met to discuss parking policy, sustainable transport, and major highways projects.
-Councillors reviewed updates to the borough's parking policy, implementation of the sustainable transport strategy, and progress on major infrastructure and highways management.
+The Crime, Environment, and Transport Scrutiny Commission met to discuss parking policy, sustainable transport, major projects and highways.
+Councillors reviewed updates to the borough's parking policy, examined the implementation of the sustainable transport strategy, and evaluated major transport and highway projects.
 The commission also reviewed and noted its work programme for the year.

 Parking Policy

 Michael Ben, Assistant Director for Traffic and Parking, explained that the proposals aimed to improve local air quality and tackle climate change.
-Key areas of focus included diesel surcharges and incentives for electric and low-polluting vehicles.
+He noted that diesel surcharges had been successful in other boroughs, such as Hackney, in reducing the number of diesel vehicles.

-Simon Rush asked why the council was introducing a surcharge on diesel vehicles when Transport for London (TfL) was planning to phase them out.
-Michael Ben argued that the transition was not happening quickly enough to address air quality issues.
+Councillor Simon Rush asked why the council was implementing a diesel surcharge when Transport for London (TfL) was planning to phase out diesel private hire vehicles.
+Michael Ben argued that the transition away from diesel vehicles was not happening quickly enough to address air quality issues.

 Charles Martin Lukis, Traffic Management Board Safety and Platinum Design, outlined the five objectives of the sustainable transport strategy: